MariusHor/qr-code-component/README.md

 ### What I learned

-This project, although a simple one, was very very helpful in giving me a better understanding of the things that I`ve learned in the past like css variables and the importance of having a structured HTML as well as using comments inside the CSS file to make things more clear.
-I`ve also realized that I can use the parent container to manipulate the size of my images and this was a nice find!
+This project, although a simple one, was very very helpful in giving me a better understanding of the things that I have learned in the past like css variables and the importance of having a structured HTML as well as using comments inside the CSS file to make things more clear.
+I have also realized that I can use the parent container to manipulate the size of my images and this was a nice find!

 ### Continued development